yaa-ai/feintel-rn-frontend/README.md

 # feintel-rn-frontend
-React Native frontend for FE Intel (Fuel Efficiency Intelligence)
+React Native frontend for FE Intel (Fuel Efficiency Intelligence).
+We are using Expo.
+Please see fuel-efficiency-intelligence/README.md